 You may know from past episodes that John & I did NOT spend a ton of money on our wedding.
 However, there was no way in heck I was going to mess with digital downloads and DIY print jobs at home.
 So when we found invitations via Shutterfly WEDDINGS that were simple and affordable, we pulled the trigger.
 Are there cheaper options out there?
 I’m sure there are.
 But just the same as I love & trust Target and Costco, I feel the same way about Shutterfly WEDDINGS for online photos, printing, and affordable stationary.

 Questions about today’s show, or a wedding stationary story you’d like to share?
-You know where to find me, cheers friends!
+You know where to find me!

 about my common sense approach to wedding planning!
 Sign up for access to weekly podcast show notes & resources, exclusive subscriber offers + more.